 No one told you that those early days of breastfeeding would make you feel hungrier than you’ve ever been in your entire life.
 Growth spurts got nothing on breastfeeding.

 No one told you that you’d need to eat every hour or two, just like your baby.
 Literally.
 Every hour.
+Or that when you’re breastfeeding, you’d be hungry in the middle of the night.
+Not just a little bit, but the “hangry” kind of hungry.

 A heads up woulda been great, mom friends.